 Abbott Funeral Services takes Veteran and Military funerals very seriously.
 We are one of the few veteran owned and operated funeral homes in the Denver area.
-We strive to make sure that all of our veterans receive the dignity and honors that they deserve.
+No matter whether you are arranging a cremation service or a full funeral, we strive to make sure that all of our veterans receive the dignity and honors that they deserve.

 Please also ask about special offers for Veterans,